The Australian Web Hosting landscape is constantly changing and evolving as new companies start and larger companies acquire smaller companies.

 GoDaddy, SiteGround and HostPapa

-Regardless of the location of their servers, I do not recommend any of these companies due to issues with their products, services, support or misleading advertising.
+Regardless of the location of their servers, I do not recommend any of these companies due to issues with their products, services, support and/or misleading advertising.

-EIG has a history of acquiring smaller Web Hosting Companies where the products, services and support deteriorate after the acquisition.
+EIG, in particular, has a history of acquiring smaller web hosting companies and the products, services and support tend to deteriorate after the acquisition.

-You won't find any EIG Group brand promoted on this website and all of these brands are best avoided.
+You won't find any Newfold Media / EIG brands promoted on this website and all of these brands are best avoided.

-For the full list of EIG brands (and there are around 80 of them as at January 2019), see:
+For the full list of Newfold Media / EIG brands (and there are approximately 100 of them as at June 2022), see: